 Step 3: Testing

 We recommend a rigorous internal quality assurance review.
 QA should involve more than members of your development team testing the code.
 Your business analysts will be looking for more than technical bugs and typically focus more on user stories than how it works technically, making them better proxies for real users.
 Even the best developers are notoriously bad at finding bugs in their own code.
 QA team members will ensure the application matches with the initial business vision outlined in phase one.
-If the project calls for it, assemble a dedicated QA team, and consider including QA engineers separate from the development team to write automated tests that can be integrated into the deployment process.
+If the project calls for it, assemble a dedicated QA team, and consider including QA engineers separate from the development team to write automated tests integrated into the deployment process.
 This will ensure a very high baseline of quality as you add new features.

 Whatever QA process your project calls for, the normal next step for a new or migrated application is a user acceptance test.
 We recommend rolling out this initial application to power users within the business for formal user acceptance testing.
 Avoid the temptation to do this ad hoc.
 A project manager and/or BA should design the acceptance test plan because even power users can tend to assume that if something works one way it works every way.
 Formal UAT will help ensure that critical features are checked thoroughly.
 This helps catch anything that was missed during development and it allows you to consider incorporating user feedback in the less risky UAT environment before you go live to all users.
 Take feedback from these power users seriously.
 If they have concerns, you should too.